Last updated on August 4, 2026

 Zowie — deterministic conversational AI for customer-facing agents

-Zowie pairs an LLM-based reasoning layer with a deterministic Decision Engine that executes actions through explicit business logic rather than probabilistic model output, supports 70+ languages, and delivers compliance-grade audit trails.
-Aviva reports 90% of inquiries fully resolved by Zowie's agent with audit trails
+For agents fielding high volumes of policyholder questions from a phone or chat, Zowie pairs an LLM reasoning layer with a deterministic Decision Engine that executes actions through explicit business logic rather than probabilistic output, supports 70+ languages, and delivers compliance-grade audit trails.
+Aviva reports 90% of inquiries fully resolved by Zowie's agent with audit trails.

 Attribute Detail